turingschool/md_launch_curriculum/Mod2/Lessons/Week4/CRUDwithORM.md

 > What happens if there is already a room with an id of `1` in our database?

-Let’s use Entity Framework to perform this task for us.
+Let's use Entity Framework to perform this task for us.
 In `Program.cs`, add the following code in the `Main` method: